fabiuslongo/ad-caspar/README.md

 # Testing
 Before going any further it is first necessary to create a new telegram bot by following the instruction in this [page](https://core.telegram.org/bots#6-botfather).
-The returned token must be inserted instead of XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX at line 82 of sensors.py.
+The returned token must be put in TELEGRAM_TOKEN (AGENT Section) in config.ini.

 ### Starting Phidias Shell